vaibhav-raj/SD2-Sheet/README.md

 ## Q. ***What are modules in Node.js?
 How do you create and use them?***

-In Node.js, modules are reusable blocks of code that encapsulate functionality and can be easily imported and used in other parts of a Node.js application.
-Modules help organize code, promote code reusability, and improve maintainability.
-There are two types of modules in Node.js: core modules (built-in modules provided by Node.js) and user-created modules (custom modules created by developers).
+In Node.js, modules are reusable blocks of code that encapsulate functionality and can be easily imported and used in other parts of a Node.js application.<br> Modules help organize code, promote code reusability, and improve maintainability.<br>
+**Types of Modules**:
+    - **Core Modules**: Built-in modules provided by Node.js, such as `fs`, `http`, and `path`. <br>
+    - **User-created Modules**: Custom modules created by developers to encapsulate specific functionality tailored to their application's needs.

 Here's how you can create and use modules in Node.js: